 “Chances are like leaves on a river, you have to grab them as they may never come again”

 It is funny how life works out.
 I was absolutely gutted that I was not to be involved with the original assignment but instead, I ended up filming ‘Mira’ & working on something that was very special.
 If the plug had not been pulled on the original assignment then there would have been no ‘Mira’.
 The original filming assignment was typical of most visual adventure pieces: the funding had been secured, it was clearly branded & there was a strategy in terms of filming & distribution with percentages all tidily agreed beforehand.
 In stark contrast, when I landed in Kathmandu on February 23rd 2015, we had no brands or sponsors and certainly no distribution strategy.
 In fact, we had absolutely no funding for filming ‘Mira’.
-All we had was an inspiring story, a film-maker with a notebook full of ideas about how to capture it & a hungry unsponsored protagonist.
+Yet again, my wife Gabbie supported this idea that had no guarantee of income during this time when we badly needed some money coming in.
+All we had was an inspiring story, a notebook full of ideas about how to capture it & a hungry unsponsored protagonist.
 That’s all you need really.
 Isn’t it?

 It was a completely different scenario to present where Mira is now sponsored and has become well known in Nepal and overseas.
 When we started filming, Mira was relatively unknown we could walk down the streets of Kathmandu without a second glance from those we passed.
 Those days are gone.
 ‘Mira’ is so far removed from the typical film making & release strategy.
 In a time when sports films and documentaries are shot of sponsored athletes mainly by film makers who are also sponsored (often by the same brand) & the filming projects are usually funded by brands then the story is visually captured in a certain way.
 Mira & I were free of any brand constraints & she simply wore whatever little she owned & was comfortable wearing while filming & I shot & edited as I felt served the story.
 I did not need to submit the film to brand marketing managers or anybody else for approval before release.
 It was a rare opportunity.
 There are no sponsor logos in the credits at the end of the film or on the film poster or other promotional materials, for the simple reason that there were none.
 Instead there are 120 people listed in the film credits.
 Each one of them were part of the crowd funding drive and believed in the value of this film and trusted us from the very beginning.
 When there are screenings of ‘Mira’ in different countries, I insist that the film is played right to the end of the credits so that the names of each of these 120 people are shown.
 They are the real ‘brand’ behind ‘Mira’.